Amazon Cloud Storage – Should You Get It?

-Amazon Web Services is a premier option for businesses and currently the biggest cloud-based infrastructure provider on the market.
-But, the question remains, is it right for your business?
+Amazon Web Services is a premier option for businesses and is currently the biggest cloud-based infrastructure provider on the market.
+But the question remains, is it right for your business?

 What You Get With Amazon Cloud Storage

 It’s used by businesses of different sizes, from startups to enterprises, to power infrastructure and applications.
-For example, you can use it to build and operate infrastructure, such as compute resources, storage and databases, and applications, such as data lakes, analytics apps and machine learning technologies.
+For example, you can use it to build and operate infrastructures, such as compute resources, storage and databases, and applications, such as data lakes, analytics apps, and machine learning technologies.